Holographic entanglement negativity for disjoint subsystems in $\mathrm{AdS_{d+1}/CFT_d}$: Holographic entanglement negativity for d+1 / d at finite temperatures

-Note that this result is also cut off independent in contrast with the case for the mixed state configuration of adjacent intervals in \cite{Parul}.
-The first term on the right hand side of the above equation arises from the contribution of the $AdS_{d+1}$ vacuum described in eq. (\ref{neg}) and is temperature independent.
-The remaining terms are the finite temperature corrections to the holographic entanglement negativity at low temperatures which is similar to the case of the mixed state of adjacent intervals as reported in \cite{Parul}.
+Note that this result is also cutoff independent in contrast with the case for the mixed state configuration of adjacent intervals in \cite{Jain:2017xsu}.
+The first term on the right hand side of the above equation arises from the contribution of the \ads{d+1} vacuum described in \cref{neg} and is temperature independent.
+The remaining terms are the finite temperature corrections to the holographic entanglement negativity at low temperatures which is similar to the case of the mixed state of adjacent intervals as reported in \cite{Jain:2017xsu}.